 We rely primarily on patent laws, trade secrets and other contractual restrictions to protect our intellectual property.
 Nevertheless, these afford only limited protection and the actions we take to protect our intellectual property rights may not be adequate to provide us with meaningful protection or commercial advantage.
 For example, we have four patents and seven pending patent applications in China.
 We cannot assure you that our patent applications will be eventually issued with sufficiently broad coverage to protect our technology and products.
 As a result, third parties may be able to use the technologies that we have developed and compete with us, which could have a material adverse effect on our business, financial condition or operating results.
 In addition, contractual arrangements, such as the confidentiality and non-competition agreements and terms between us and our research and develop personnel, afford only limited protection and the actions we may take to protect our trade secrets and other intellectual property may not be adequate.
 Our failure to protect our intellectual property and proprietary rights may undermine our competitive position.
 Third parties may infringe or misappropriate our proprietary technologies or other intellectual property and proprietary rights.
 Policing unauthorized use of proprietary technology can be difficult and expensive.
 In particular, the laws and enforcement procedures of the PRC and certain other countries are uncertain or do not protect intellectual property rights to the same extent as do the laws and enforcement procedures of the United States.
-See "-Risks Related to Doing Business in China -Uncertainties with respect to the PRC legal system could adversely affect us."
+See "-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."
 We may need to resort to court proceedings to enforce our intellectual property rights in the future.
 Litigation relating to our intellectual property might result in substantial costs and diversion of resources and management attention away from our business.
-An adverse determination in any such litigation will impair our intellectual property and proprietary rights and may harm our business, prospects and reputation.
+An adverse determination in any su